anandkannanqa/homeworkTestAutomation/README.md

 prerequisites & how to run the test:
 -----------------------------

-    Selenium jars need to be extracted from the jars.zip folder https://www.dropbox.com/home/King%20Test
+    Selenium jars need to be added to the project

-    TestNG is required to be installed if the test is directly run from the IDE.
+    TestNG is required to be installed

     ANTS should be configured to run the test from command line: